Are you searching for activities for couples to do together that will make you bond faster with your partner?

 It started out beautifully but somewhere along the line, someone upset me and I decided to go back home.

-My boyfriend doesn’t like seeing me upset or angry because he knows how I get when my mood changes.
+My partner doesn’t like seeing me upset or angry because he knows how I get when my mood changes.

 So, he suggested that we eat out before heading home even though it wasn’t in our budget for the month.

 I didn’t expect the outing will have any positive impact on my mood but it did.